When Love Takes Over: Recording and production

-Ferraro told Sound on Sound that she did add a bass drum sample, as she felt that the kick was missing something.
-"Rather than equalise it, I added a little bit of my sample to make the BD track sound bigger".
-However she did alter the two piano elements of the song, using the Flex Studio Tool to widen the sound of the piano element without the delay.
+Ferraro told Sound on Sound that she added a bass drum sample, as she felt that the kick was missing something; "Rather than equalise it, I added a little bit of my sample to make the BD track sound bigger".
+She altered the two piano elements of the song, using the Flex Studio Tool to widen the sound of the piano element without the delay.
 Additionally, Ferraro used a number of French plug-in software to amplify many of the track's instruments, including the violin, strings and guitar samples.
 She then moved on to Rowland's vocals, which "were extensively processed", including equalization and de-essing.
-Then upon completion of her work on the song, Ferraro sent "When Love Takes Over" to her husband, Bruno Gruel, and his Elektra Mastering Suite which is located in the same building as the Super Sonic Scale Studio.
-Gruel received the song in a standard Pro Tools format, 24-bit/44.1 kHz.
-He used several pieces of software to realign all of the elements of the song, particularly the bass drums and low synths.
+Then upon completion of her work on the song, Ferraro sent "When Love Takes Over" to her husband, Bruno Gruel, and his Elektra Mastering Suite.
+He realigned all of the elements of the song, particularly the bass drums and low synths.

 Composition

 "When Love Takes Over" is a synth-pop and "uplifting floor-filler" produced by Guetta and his associate Frédéric Riesterer.
 Jason Lipshutz from Billboard magazine described it as a "pop number built around a lush piano loop and throbbing percussion" with trance elements.
-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song was written in the key of F♯ mixolydian with a time signature of common time and a tempo of 130 beats per minute.
+The song was written in the key of F♯ mixolydian with a time signature of common time and a tempo of 130 beats per minute.
 The final recording and mixing took place at Gum Prod Studios in Paris.
 Some elements of the song were compared to the riff and piano opener in the song "Clocks" by Coldplay.

 After gaining Guetta's approval to write vocals for the song, Rowland took the instrumental version to London, where she wrote the bulk of the lyrics with Nervo (twins Miriam and Olivia Nervo) before sending the song back to Guetta, who added his own contributions with Frédéric Riesterer.
 Rowland uses a vocal range of F♯3 to D♯5.
 Guetta said that "Kelly['s vocals] had this Whitney Houston vibe and nailed it."
 Critics agreed, noting that often her vocals were "powerful" and "grand".
 Others called them "a diva masterclass" and "emotionally charged".
 Fraser McAlpine from BBC Online compared Rowland's vocals to those by Madonna in "Ray of Light", for their "hands-in-the-air pop song" qualities.